exec/centurion/README.md

 ---

-*IronChatD: Bringing IRC into the modern age with Rust's safety and performance.*
+*Centurion: A modern IRC server built for the Legion Protocol ecosystem, combining IRC's proven architecture with modern Rust performance and safety.*